Timothy West: Personal life and death

 From 1956 to 1961, West was married to actress Jacqueline Boyer, with whom he had a daughter, Juliet.
-In 1963 he married actress Prunella Scales, (d.
-27 October 2025), with whom he had two sons, actor Samuel West and Joseph.
+In 1963 he married actress Prunella Scales (died 27 October 2025), with whom he had two sons, actor Samuel West and Joseph.

-The Guardian crossword setter Biggles referred to West's 50th wedding anniversary in its prize crossword puzzle (number 26,089) on 26 October 2013.
+The Guardian crossword setter Biggles referred to West's 50th wedding anniversary in its prize crossword puzzle (number 26,089) on 26 October 2013, themed around Scales' role in Fawlty Towers.

 West and Scales were patrons of the Lace Market Theatre in Nottingham, The Kings Theatre in Gloucester and of the Conway Hall Sunday Concerts programme in London, the longest-running series of chamber music concerts in Europe.
 West was an Ambassador of SOS Children's Villages, an international orphan charity providing homes and mothers for orphaned and abandoned children.
 He supported the charity's annual World Orphan Week.

 West was patron of the National Piers Society, a charity dedicated to preserving and promoting seaside piers.
 He and Prunella Scales were patrons of Avon Navigation Trust (ANT), the charity that runs the River Avon from Stratford-upon-Avon to Tewkesbury.
 They both supported ANT by attending the Stratford River Festival every year.
 West supported Cancer Research UK.

 West was a Patron of Kids for Kids, helping children living in remote villages of Darfur, Sudan through sustainable projects.
 He and his wife supported Kids for Kids for many years and he continued to be a Reader at the annual Candlelit Christmas Concert at St Peter’s Eaton Square where he always chose something he knew the children would love.

 West was a supporter of the Talyllyn Railway in mid Wales, the first preserved railway in the world.
 He visited on a number of occasions, the last being the summer of 2015 to attend the railway's 150th anniversary.
 He was a patron of the Inland Waterways Association.

-West was president of the London Academy of Music and Dramatic Art (being succeeded by Benedict Cumberbatch in January 2018) and was president of the Society for Theatre Research.
+West was president of the London Academy of Music and Dramatic Art for 31 years (being succeeded by Benedict Cumberbatch in January 2018), and was president of the Society for Theatre Research.
 He was also patron of London-based drama school Associated Studios.